Soft pretzels stuffed with melty mozzarella, fresh tomatoes, and basil—Caprese just got dangerously delicious.

 Yes.

-And I really love Mozzarella (but not nearly as much as my husband; he’ll eat a one pound ball like an apple and finish it, and it honestly grosses me out).
+I know it’s the dead of winter.
+But I love tomatoes.
+I really love Mozzarella (but not nearly as much as my husband; he’ll eat a one pound ball like an apple and finish it, and it honestly grosses me out).
+I’ve learned to keep a good stash of petite diced tomatoes in my pantry; I do so much with them.

-And I really, really love basil.
+I really, really love basil.

-Now wouldn’t it be great if we had the ability to do things like that…
+Maybe I’m trying to convince summer to get here early.
+Now wouldn’t it be great if we had the ability to do things like that.

-I’m pretty damn sick of the cold weather already.
+I’m pretty sick of the cold weather already.
 It’s January and I’m praying that we make it through until Spring without an ice storm like last year, when I got stuck at work for 3 solid days.

-I had to wear underwear and scrubs handed out by the hospital and I didn’t sleep at all.
+I had to wear maternity underwear and scrubs handed out by the hospital and I didn’t sleep at all.
+Seriously – very little – maybe a 20-30 minute nap two or three times.

 And my poor husband had to deal with my frustrated and exhausted ass when he picked me up after driving through the ice to get to me when I could finally break free.